 0.0 Mi TH to Old Pima TH

-The east trailhead at Pima Canyon is often the meeting point for mountain bikers and hikers alike near the ramadas.
+The east trailhead at Pima Canyon is often the meeting point for mountain bikers and hikers near the ramadas.
 Get there early because parking fills up fast!
-It's not uncommon for this lot to fill up by 6am in the summer.
+It's not uncommon for this lot to fill up by 6 am in the summer.
 Get started by simply following the old dirt road.

 1.2 Mi Old Pima TH to Buena Vista

-.
-It's not an actual waterfall, rather a boulder strewn area that's quite steep and technical.
+The trail starts rocky and steep but soon levels off.
+Beware of mountain bikers in this technical area.
+A favorite spot on the trail has been named the waterfall.
+It's not an actual waterfall, rather a boulder-strewn area that's quite steep and technical.
 It's fun to watch the mountain bikers transverse this section.
 Because National Trail allows both mountain bikers and hikers, it's always a good idea for both parties to be alert for one another.
-There are many blind turns and accidents have occurred.
+There are many blind turns, and accidents have occurred.

 4.5 Mi Buena Vista to Telegraph